The Bean 23 Jan

 The rest of the conversation is a blur.

 I knew what it meant.
 I couldn’t play dumb.
-The doctor’s visits, surgeries, infant hearing aids, worry.
+The doctor’s visits, surgeries, infant hearing aids.
+The worry.

-I couldn’t act like a pro nor did I want to pretend to be one.
-I wasn’t the poster child just because of how well versed we were in IT all.
-We were currently living in the fog and now… we would have to experience it all over.
+I wasn’t the poster child for hearing loss just because of how well versed I had in IT all.
+We were all living in the fog and now… we would have to experience it all over.
 Again.

 I immediately began a process of grieving.
 The loss of the life I had imagined for her.
 For us.